pelayoarbues/quartz/content/notes/literature-notes/Articles/Why Is “Data Scientist” Such a Controversial Title.md

 ---
 author: [[Emily Thompson]]
-title: "'Why Is “Data Scientist” Such a Controversial Title?'"
+title: 'Why Is “Data Scientist” Such a Controversial Title?'
 tags:
 - articles
 - literature-note